Clinton River Riders

 Section 1: Elected Officers

 The President has the responsibility to preside over all meetings and to regulate all club activities unless such responsibility is delegated to another member.
-He is to appoint all committee chairmen necessary to fulfill the goals of the organization.
+He/she is to appoint all committee chairpersons necessary to fulfill the goals of the organization.

 The Ride Director has the responsibility of assisting the President in the execution of his duties and assume those duties if the President is unable to perform them.
 He also has the responsibility of administering the ride activities schedule and posting ride information.